 Dr. Konstantin typically begins the procedure by making a small incision in a natural skin crease right under the chin.
 He removes the excess fat and tightens the underlying muscle (platysma) to enhance the contour of the neck.
 The wireless endoscopic camera is used to visualize important neck structures and assist with muscle tightening and cauterization of small blood vessels.
 After achieving the desired neck contour, Dr. Konstantin makes inconspicuous facelift incisions and performs the SMAS tightening.
 Again, he uses the wireless endoscopic camera to provide superior visualization of the distal (or distant) facial structures and blood vessels.

 At the end of the procedure — after the excess skin is trimmed and sutures are placed — he uses the endoscopic camera to perform additional inspection of the surgical site.
 This additional examination of the area of the face and neck tightening, after most sutures have been placed, helps ensure a complete hemostasis and confirm the correct placement of the SMAS-tightening sutures.
 This type of examination is unique for endoscopic-assisted facelifts and could not be done with any other conventional facelift techniques.

 What areas can be improved with an endoscopic-assisted facelift?

 Dr. Konstantin can target the same areas that are addressed using other facelift techniques.
-Patients each have unique concerns, and Dr. Konstantin creates a customized surgical plan based on his examination of a patient's facial features, skin texture and elasticity, the amount and distribution of excess fat, and the degree of facial aging.
+Because patients have unique concerns, Dr. Konstantin creates a customized surgical plan based on his examination of a patient's facial features, skin texture and elasticity, the amount and distribution of excess fat, and the degree of facial aging.
+Concerns often addressed include: